CloudLabsAI-Azure/Defender-for-Cloud-v2/Instructions/Labs/Module 5 - Defender for DevOps .md

 1. You will have two options to set up scanning:
    - **Use Default**: This uses GitHub’s default scanning rules.
-   - **Set up this workflow**: Choose a pre-configured GitHub Action template for scanning or configure a custom workflow.
+   - **Advanced**: Choose a pre-configured GitHub Action template for scanning or configure a custom workflow.
-1. If you choose **Set up this workflow**:
+1. If you choose **Advance**:
    - Select a scanning tool such as **CodeQL** (GitHub’s native code scanning tool).
    - You will be directed to the workflow configuration file (a YAML file).

-4. The workflow will automatically contain the basic configurations for scanning your code with CodeQL:
+4. Remove the exiting content and replace with following code in CodeQL YML file:

    ```yaml
    name: "CodeQL"